gustavmaskowitz/talentdb-gospel-demo/README.md

 # Video URL
 --- TODO

-# Super-quick download a zip/unpack and run
---- TODO

 # Build a Gospel backend
 * Go to https://console.cloud.google.com/
 * Build a Kubernetes/GKE cluster with at least 3 x n1-standard-2 nodes [5 minutes]